Skip to main content

 A few details matter before you read it:

-- No-code ceiling: Bilt stays no-code through build and submission, while FlutterFlow and Draftbit become low-code when you need direct edits or custom logic.
-Replit is a cloud IDE, so it expects full coding ability.
+• No-code ceiling: Bilt stays no-code through build and submission, while FlutterFlow and Draftbit become low-code for custom logic.
+Data complexity and backend architecture can limit visual builders as usage grows.

 Native output usually matters more once performance, device APIs, and App Store review become part of the project.
 Web-wrapper apps can feel slower on database-heavy screens and less fluid during UI transitions, especially when the app behaves like a website inside a shell.